 The Leadership Election ‘Excuse’

 US election uncertainty has been the reason many leaders have punted on big decisions.
-What happens after next week’s voting?
+So now what?

 It’s why tech firms have held back on some hiring.
 It’s why supply-chain leaders have waited to commit to new partners.
 And according to a survey by the Federal Reserve, the uncertainty around the US elections is why nearly one-third of financial decision-makers have postponed, scaled back, delayed, or canceled their firm’s investing plans.

-But once the ballots are counted—in a week, or maybe a little longer—that excuse may no longer apply.
+But now that the election is decided that excuse may no longer apply.
 Indeed, experts say leaders will soon be unable to cite the presidential elections as a reason to delay decision-making.
 It’s about time, they add.
 “The election has been a big distraction,” says JP Sniffen, practice leader for Korn Ferry’s Military Center of Expertise.

 While stakeholders have been willing to accommodate delays thus far, their patience could wear thin.
 “If you just keep waiting for outcomes for other people’s decisions, you’ll never get on with your own agenda,” says Anthony Goodman, a senior client partner and head of Korn Ferry’s Board Effectiveness practice.